 Standard errors have been used to calculate 95% confidence intervals and are included alongside each fortnightly dataset.

 Further information on standard errors and confidence intervals is available in Uncertainty and how to measure it for our surveys.

 Sources of non-sampling error include the following:

-response errors (caused by, for example, misleading questions or interviewer bias)
+response errors (caused by, for example, the respondent misunderstanding the question)

 errors when imputing or processing data

 To minimise the effect of non-sampling error, the questionnaire is carefully designed and quality-control procedures are used throughout.
 Weighting or imputation are used appropriately to compensate for non-response.
 Imperfections in the IDBR are minimised by applying robust and long-established maintenance and updating procedures.

 An enrolment letter is sent, using the address on the IDBR, for each business sampled, asking the business to register to complete the questionnaire online.
 We do not specify who within the business should be completing the questionnaire, and therefore more specific information (for example, financial performance) might have higher risk of error.

 Coherence and comparability